derekjj/2020-05-20-tell-your-story-in-data/General Information.md

 ### Social media & portfolio section

-In this section, we update our portfolios, tweet our projects, and like e
+In this very useful section, we update our portfolios, tweet and post our projects, and like/comment on each others' portfolios publicly.

 1. Post your project URL on social media
 2. Like & comment on each other's posts